Photography, Travel Florian Kriechbaumer Photography, Travel Florian Kriechbaumer

 One of the most elusive sights of cityscape photography is the infamous Dubai fog.
 It’s a yearly occurrence, usually from November to February, but often limited to a handful of days during this time.
 Predicting it is a gamble of combining various forecast websites and tools, comparing dew points, humidity and temperature forecasts, and even then you need to hope for a little bit of luck.

 On top of that, you need to secure a location to shoot from.
 While some people live in high rise towers above the 40th floor with great views, the rest of us will struggle to get permits, ask hotels, check with friends, and convince security guards.
-The unpredictable nature of the fog makes that even harder - sometimes it is so patch that a building 5km left or right will be floating above the clouds while you have a clear view of the ground.
+The unpredictable nature of the fog makes that even harder - sometimes it is so patchy that a building 5km left or right will be floating above the clouds while you have a clear view of the ground.

 If you do manage to get everything right, the rewards are spectacular.
 I’ve been able to shoot the fog five or six times this winter, and will certainly never get enough of it.
 To me, not other city can top the combination of Dubai’s amazing skyline (in fact, there are more than one skylines) with the feeling of floating above the clouds.